cheeseweasel/amz_sp_api/lib/fulfillment-inbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new
-body = AmzSpApi::FulfillmentInboundApiModel::PutTransportDetailsRequest.new # PutTransportDetailsRequest |
+body = AmzSpApi::FulfillmentInboundApiModel::PutTransportDetailsRequest.new # PutTransportDetailsRequest | The request schema for the PutTransportDetailsRequest operation.
 shipment_id = 'shipment_id_example' # String | A shipment identifier originally returned by the createInboundShipmentPlan operation.